lab1092/blender-manual_ja/manual/lighting/lamps/lighting_rigs.rst

 and I hope you get the point: lighting, **even with a single light, varying the intensity, location and direction, changes everything** in a scene.

-Use this rig, with :guilabel:`Environment Lighting` light (and props receiving and being lit by ambient light in their material settings) for scenes that feature one main actor or a product being spotlighted.
+Use this rig, with *Environment Lighting* light
+(and props receiving and being lit by ambient light in their material settings) for scenes that feature one main actor or a product being spotlighted.
 Do not use this rig for big open spaces or to show all aspects of a model.